 Melania Trump Hates Seeing Stormy Daniels On TV & Can’t Wait For Donald’s Presidency To Be Over

-Melania Trump is mortified thinking that Donald Trump may have cheated on her with Stormy Daniels and we’ve learned she’s doing her best to ‘keep it together’ for her 12-year-old son, Barron Trump!
+Stormy Daniels was all over ‘The View’ and it left Melania Trump feeling sick.
+The First Lady’s mortified by the thought of Donald Trump allegedly cheating on her, and she’s ‘keeping it together’ for the sake of her 12-year-old son, Barron Trump.

 No matter how much Donald Trump, 71, and First Lady Melania Trump, 47, want it, Stormy Daniels, 39, is not going away.
-The former adult-film star say she’s “tired of being threatened” over her alleged affair with the president.
+The former adult-film star appeared on the April 17 episode of The View, declaring she’s “tired of being threatened” over her alleged affair with the president.
 Well, Melania’s just tired – of the scandals and how her name has been dragged through the mud.
 “Melania is embarrassed and angry over her husband’s involvement with Stormy,” a local DC insider EXCLUSIVELY shares with HollywoodLife.com.
 “She can’t stand seeing Stormy’s face on television everyday so Melania is avoiding the news right now.”

 “Melania feels humiliated that the not just the country but the entire world thinks Donald, cheated on her with a porn star,” the insider tells HollywoodLife.com.
 She does have a right to be upset.
 Stormy claims she and Donald met and allegedly had sex in July 2006, which would be one year after he and Melania tied the knot.
 This alleged affair also supposedly happened mere months after she gave birth to Barron Trump, 12.
 Speaking of her son, Melania is trying to put on a brave face as she weathers the storm – not just for her, but for her boy.